huangdonghere/USPEC_USENC/README.md

 ### Data

 In this repository, we provide the files of the five real-world datasets, namely, PenDigits, USPS, Letters, MNIST, and Covertype.
-We also provide the MATLAB code to reproduce all of the five large-scale synthetic datasets used in our paper.
+We also provide the MATLAB code to reproduce the five large-scale synthetic datasets used in our paper.

 #### How to Reproduce the Synthetic Datasets?